 While a master's degree may be the highest degree needed to be a secondary-level math teacher, or to teach full-time at a community college or part-time at a 4-year school, most colleges and universities usually require a doctorate degree for tenure and full-time instructors.
 Doctoral students choose a specific area of mathematics in which to major or focus their studies.

 Math teachers at secondary and postsecondary levels tend to specialize in one type of math.
-Job growth rates are quite different, with high school teachers having average growth and postsecondary teachers experiencing high growth rates.
+Job growth rates are similar, with both having about average growth rates.